spatie/laravel-google-cloud-storage/README.md

 ## Uniform bucket-level access

-Google Cloud Storagre allows setting permissions at the bucket level i.e. "Uniform bucket-level access".
+Google Cloud Storage allows setting permissions at the bucket level i.e. "Uniform bucket-level access".

 Initially, the error "Cannot insert legacy ACL for an object when uniform bucket-level access is enabled" is observed.